Henderson replaced by Ramsdale in England Euro 2020 squad after withdrawing through injury

 What's been said?

-England have confirmed that Henderson will now head back to Manchester for treatment, with Sheffield United No.1 Ramsdale taking his spot in Southgate's ranks.
+England have confirmed that Henderson will now head back to Manchester for treatment, with Sheffield United number one Ramsdale taking his spot in Southgate's ranks.

 "Aaron Ramsdale has replaced Dean Henderson in England’s UEFA EURO 2020 squad," an official statement from the Three Lions camp reads.